 A. For the equity-settled share-based payment arrangements, the employee services received are measured at the fair value of the equity instruments granted at the grant date, and are recognised as compensation cost over the vesting period, with a corresponding adjustment to equity.
 The fair value of the equity instruments granted shall reflect the impact of market vesting conditions and non-vesting conditions.
 Compensation cost is subject to adjustment based on the service conditions that are expected to be satisfied and the estimates of the number of equity instruments that are expected to vest under the non-market vesting conditions at each balance sheet date.
 Ultimately, the amount of compensation cost recognised is based on the number of equity instruments that eventually vest.

-- B: Employee restricted shares: - (a) Restricted stocks issued to employees are measured at the fair value of the equity instruments granted at the grant date, and are recognised as compensation cost over the vesting period. - (b) For restricted stocks where employees do not need to pay to acquire those stocks, if employees resign during the vesting period, the Group will redeem at no consideration and retire those stocks. - C. The share-based payment grant date is the date that the Group and employees reached a consensus on the terms and provisions of share-based payment arrangements.
+B: Employee restricted shares:

+- (a) Restricted stocks issued to employees are measured at the fair value of the equity instruments granted at the grant date, and are recognised as compensation cost over the vesting period. - (b) For restricted stocks where employees do not need to pay to acquire those stocks, if employees resign during the vesting period, the Group will redeem at no consideration and retire those stocks. - C. The share-based payment for employee restricted shares grant date of the Group is the date approved by shareholders meeting. - D. The cash capital increase reserved for employee preemption grant date of the Group is the date approved by Board of Directors.